nqphuoc/UKren/README.md

 # UKren
-University of Ulsan - Korean-English Parallel Corpus with Korean Word-Sense Annotation has been built in NLP Lab., University of Ulsan, Rep. of Korea. (http://nlplab.ulsan.ac.kr).
+University of Ulsan - Korean-English Parallel Corpus (1.25M sentence piars) with Korean Word-Sense Annotation has been built in NLP Lab., University of Ulsan, Rep. of Korea. (http://nlplab.ulsan.ac.kr).

+Korean Word-Sense Annotation was conducted by UTagger (http://nlplab.ulsan.ac.kr/doku.php?id=utagger) that consists of the following processes:

+  .
+Korean morphological analysis

+  .
+POS tagging

+  .
+Sense-codes tagging (A sense-code, which represents a special sense of a word is defined in the Standard Korean Language Dictionary)

 UKren_Sample.txt and UKren_WS_Ann_Sample.txt are the sample files with 5,000 sentence pairs.
 If you want to use the full corpus, please contact us through e-mail: nqphuoc@gmail.com